LOCO-EX/DWS_data_aggregations/README.md

 *Postprocessing includes:*

 - Creation of mask to estabilish the area of Dutch Wadden Sea in [create_boundary.py](https://github.com/LOCO-EX/Spatial_and_15days_aggregations/blob/main/data_processing_scripts/create_boundary.py).
 - Filtering so as to exclude the dry areas based on the bathymetry and sea surface elevation difference for given treshold in the file [depth_process_data.py](https://github.com/LOCO-EX/Spatial_and_15days_aggregations/blob/main/data_processing_scripts/depth_process_data.py).
-The script creates only temporary files, which are later used in aggregations.
+The script creates only temporary files, which are later used in 15-day and spatial aggregations.
 - Spatial aggregations (average and standard deviation) of salinity and temperature variables for the whole area of Dutch Wadden Sea each hour over a given date range in the file [spatial_aggregates.py](https://github.com/LOCO-EX/Spatial_and_15days_aggregations/blob/main/data_processing_scripts/spatial_aggregates.py).
 - Calculation of the volume of the Dutch Wadden Sea each hour over a given date range in the file [timeseries_dws_volume.py](https://github.com/LOCO-EX/Spatial_and_15days_aggregations/blob/main/data_processing_scripts/timeseries_dws_volume.py).
 - Calculation of the volume flux from rivers into the Dutch Wadden Sea five times an hour in the file [timeseries_rivers_flux.py](https://github.com/LOCO-EX/Spatial_and_15days_aggregations/blob/main/data_processing_scripts/timeseries_rivers_flux.py).
-- Aggregations (average and standard deviation) of salinity and temperature variables and creation of expousure percentage for 15 days periods in the file [aggregates_15days.py](https://github.com/LOCO-EX/Spatial_and_15days_aggregations/blob/main/data_processing_scripts/aggregates_15days.py).
+- 15-day aggregations (average and standard deviation) of salinity and temperature variables and creation of expousure percentage for 15-day periods in the file [aggregates_15days.py](https://github.com/LOCO-EX/Spatial_and_15days_aggregations/blob/main/data_processing_scripts/aggregates_15days.py).

 ### Software